 [11:10] – Have a family meeting and make a parking lot security plan.

-[11:50] – Make locking your vehicle doors fist part of your daily routine.
+[11:50] – Make locking your vehicle doors the first part of your daily routine.

 Parking Lot Security Decisions can make you safe